RocketMaDev/DSExperiment/README_en.md

 when I finished writing experiment 1.
 After packaging code with tools like `zip`, run `git checkout` to rewind to the HEAD of main.

+## Detailed experiment tasks

+Detailed tasks are packaged and uploaded to Releases, but they are ALL IN CHINESE!
+There is no need for you to check the tasks out as the function names have indicate a lot.

 ## License

 This project is distributed under GPLv3, see [LICENSE](LICENSE)